maize-genetics/phg_v2/docs/build_and_load.md

 #### Prepare Slurm File for Alignments parameters
 This command uses several parameters:
 * `--phg-location` - The location of the phg executable.
+The full path should be provided.
 This is needed to run the align-assemblies command.
+   If it is not specified, the current directory, ie `./phg`, will be assumed.
 * `--gff` - GFF file for the reference genome.
 This is used to identify full-length coding sequences to use as anchors
 * `--reference-file` - The reference genome in